 By reducing the price of products, they were still making a profit.
 The math is very simple.
 Imagine a product that a shop purchased from a supplier for $100; then the vendor sells it for $200.

 On Black Friday, that product is reduced to $120.
-The shop is still making a profit.
-Although, the buyers see a huge discount and so purchase more items than they normally would before.
+The buyers see a huge discount and so purchase more items than they normally would before.
 This in return results in a much bigger profit for the retailer than if the price remained higher and the buyers bought less.
 This is oversimplifying the whole process of course.
 But it is a general idea of the strategy behind Black Friday.

 The Modern Age

-It’s no secret that this started a massive global shopping event with over $630 billion in sales during November and December.
+It’s no secret that this started a massive global shopping event with a rough average of over $630 billion in sales during November and December.